httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Redirection {#redirects}

-The 3xx series of status codes specified in {{!RFC7231}}, Section 6.4 are used to direct the user agent to another resource to satisfy the request.
+The 3xx series of status codes specified in {{!I-D.ietf-httpbis-semantics}}, Section 9.4 are used to direct the user agent to another resource to satisfy the request.
 The most common of these are 301, 302, 307 and 308 ({{?RFC7538}}), all of which use the Location response header field to indicate where the client should send the request to.

 There are two ways that this group of status codes differ: